$48.5

 Proving who is responsible for an overloaded truck crash.

-If you have suffered injuries in a crash with a flatbed truck carrying timber, a modular home, large machinery, or any other type of oversized load, you can file a lawsuit in court.
+You can file a lawsuit in court if you have suffered injuries in a crash with a flatbed truck carrying timber, a modular home, large machinery, or any other type of oversized load.
+If you are looking for legal assistance in such a case, consulting a fatal truck accident lawyer is a crucial step.
 You can also file an overloaded truck accident lawsuit if you’ve been injured in a crash with a semi-trailer over the weight limits set by federal law.
-It is the responsibility of the trucking company to make sure these large loads are tied down, are within legal weight limits, and meet state and federal safety requirements.
+The trucking company is responsible for ensuring these large loads are tied down, are within legal weight limits, and meet state and federal safety requirements.
 They must also ensure that their drivers are sufficiently trained and possess the proper commercial vehicle license.

-In any truck accident case, your attorney will have to prove that the driver, trucking company, and/or truck manufacturer was negligent.
+In any truck accident case, Stephenson Rife will prove that the driver, trucking company, and/or truck manufacturer was negligent.
 For the defendants to be found negligent and at fault legally, an overloaded truck accident lawyer in Indiana must show the following four elements:

 How to Choose the Best Overloaded Truck Lawyers in Indiana

-The skilled and experienced attorneys at Stephenson Rife are among the best overloaded truck accident lawyers in Indiana.
-We are fierce and determined when representing our clients, and we are willing to go toe-to-toe with insurance companies to secure the best financial awards possible.
-Choosing the top overloaded truck accident lawyer in Indianapolis is easy when you consider Stephenson Rife first.
+The skilled and experienced attorneys at Stephenson Rife are among Indiana’s best-overloaded truck accident lawyers.
+We are fierce and determined when representing our clients and willing to go toe-to-toe with insurance companies to secure the best financial awards possible.
+When considering Stephenson Rife first, choosing the top overloaded truck accident lawyer in Indianapolis is easy.
 You can learn more about our experienced legal team by reading our attorney bios.
 You can also see what our many satisfied clients have to say about our exceptional legal services by reading their testimonials.

 Common Injuries in an Overloaded Truck Crash

-An overloaded truck accident lawyer in Indianapolis explains serious injuries that arise.
+A box truck accident lawyer in Indianapolis explains serious injuries that arise in overloaded truck accidents.

 When an overloaded truck in Indiana crashes into a passenger vehicle, it’s almost always passengers in the smaller car or SUV who are injured.
-That’s because cars, SUVs, and motorcycles crumple under the extreme weight and size of the large trucks.
+That’s because cars, SUVs, and motorcycles crumple under large trucks’ extreme weight and size.
 Common injuries in truck accidents include:

 • Neck and back injuries